1867; four-year, private college of liberal arts and sciences.

 Overseas and Off-Campus Study

 Over 35 programs are offered annually.
-Many groups have 20 to 24 student participants and one faculty leader.
+Most groups have 20 to 24 student participants and one faculty leader.
 More than half of graduating seniors have participated in a program.
-Since the overseas program began in 1962, more than 11,750 students and 280 faculty members have participated in 861 programs in 68 countries or geographic areas.
-Sixty-five percent of Lewis & Clark’s programs go to countries outside Western Europe.
+Since the overseas program began in 1962, more than 12,050 students and 290 faculty members have participated in 890 programs in 68 countries or geographic areas.
+Seventy percent of Lewis & Clark’s programs go to countries outside Western Europe.

 Language-intensive programs: Chile, China, Dominican Republic, France, Germany, Japan, Russia, Senegal, Spain.

-General culture programs: Australia, China, Cuba, Dominican Republic, Ecuador, England, France, Greece, India, Ireland, Italy, Japan, Kenya and Tanzania, Morocco, New Zealand, Russia, Scotland, Spain, Vietnam.
+General culture programs: Australia, China, Cuba, Dominican Republic, Ecuador, England, Greece, India, Ireland, Italy, Japan, Kenya and Tanzania, Morocco, New Zealand, Russia, South Korea, Spain, Vietnam.

 English as a Second Language